 Worried about setting up your online store?
 Don't be.
 Our customer support team is around 24/7 to help you get setup at no extra cost.
 Whether you're an existing Etsy user looking to migrate or want to turn your hobby into a business, we're here to help you grow.

 Shopify is great for setting up a site that doesn't require too much technical know-how.
-It has comprehensive ecommerce functionality and can scale alongside you as your creative business grows.
+It has comprehensive ecommerce functionality and can scale alongside you as your creative business grows, unlike many current alternatives.

 It's more expensive than other solutions on this list, but that's because it's one of the most popular ecommerce solutions on the web.
 It offers a full suite of business tools, including POS, local delivery options and even loans through Shopify Capital.